Shapeshifters8b8t/RIP-pyro/README.md

 https://www.youtube.com/watch?v=6823_preTKc

 ## Other
-Shoutout to Crystallinqq for making Pyro sauce leek!!!1 Shoutout to the rest of the Shapeshifters for making this organization!!!1
+Shoutout to Crystallinqq for making oreganol Pyro sauce leek!!!1 Shoutout to the rest of the Shapeshifters for making this organization!!!1